 Edge Computing to reduce lag

 Edge computing is a new type of infrastructure where smaller data centers are deployed in multiple locations, closer from users, instead of centralizing large data centers.
 This allow for lower latency by reducing the distance but bring a new set of challenges by dealing with multiple locations.
 Edgegap provides a solution to handle those infrastructures.
 Ubisoft shared data from 600,000 transactions for one of their AAA games, Far Cry 5.
 Using its patented technology, Edgegap utilized its platform in parallel to compare the results between Ubisoft current architecture and Edgegap, for the same group of players.
 Using edge computing, Edgegap dynamic orchestrator was able to geo-locate server instances based on telemetry and live measurements, bringing servers closer from each group of player.
-This resulted in an improved players’ experience by lowering latency, reducing jitter and packet drop.
+This resulted in better results by lowering latency, reducing jitter and packet drop.
 This dynamic approach would not have been possible without Edgegap dynamic orchestrator.

 Eliminate the “long tail”